mreed4/shipyard/README.md

 # Shipyard.js

 I love sci-fi and want to practice writing classes.
-I also want to practice import/export.
+I also want to practice import/export, and further my understanding of the interactons between classes, methods, functions, arrays, and objects.
+In another sense, this project is also about (world building)[https://www.wikiwand.com/en/Worldbuilding], thus also serving as a creative outlet.

 This project uses **JavaScript classes** (e.g. `class Ship {}`) to describe both fictional **ship classes** (e.g., in the real world, "Ohio-class submarine"), as well as ship _types_ (e.g. "Carrier", "Frigate", etc.).
 The terminology in the commits might get a little confusing.